roy-ch/Dual-Data-Alignment/README.md

 ---
 ## Results of a single DDA model on 11 benchmarks
-G refers to GAN, D to Diffusion, AR to Auto-Regressive models
+G refers to GAN, D to Diffusion, and AR to Auto-Regressive models.
+Among the 11 benchmarks, Chameleon, Synthwildx, WildRF, and Bfree-Online are the 4 in-the-wild datasets.
+Notably, DDA is **the first detector** to achieve over 80% cross-data accuracy on Chameleon.

 | Benchmark | NPR (CVPR'24) | UnivFD (CVPR'23) | FatFormer (CVPR'24) | SAFE (KDD'25) | C2P-CLIP (AAAI'25) | AIDE (ICLR'25) | DRCT (ICML'24) | AlignedForensics (ICLR'25) | DDA (ours) |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |